-Abbey Magnuson is an associate with Foley & Lardner LLP and a member of the firm’s Estates & Trusts Practice.
-She has experience working with high net worth individuals and families in estate planning matters.
-Abbey concentrates her practice in estate and income tax planning, trust and estate administration, and other wealth planning issues, including:
+Abbey Magnuson is an associate with Foley & Lardner LLP and a member of the firm’s Estate Planning Practice.
+She has experience working with high net worth individuals and families in estate planning matters, including estate and income tax planning and other wealth planning issues.
+Abbey’s experience includes:

-• Developing comprehensive estate plans to make use of available estate, gift and generation-skipping transfer (GST) tax exemptions.
+- Developing comprehensive estate plans to make use of available estate, gift, and generation-skipping transfer (GST) tax exemptions.

-• Tax planning for estates, trusts and beneficiaries.
+- Tax planning for estates, trusts, and beneficiaries.

-• Coordinating and working with family offices, including facilitating a CEO search for a multi-generational family office.
+- Coordinating and working with family offices, including facilitating a CEO search for a multi-generational family office.

-• Planning for special purpose charitable vehicles, including charitable remainder trusts (CRTs) and charitable lead trusts (CLTs).
+- Planning for special purpose charitable vehicles, including charitable remainder trusts (CRTs) and charitable lead trusts (CLTs).

-• Long-term planning for private foundations and implementation of strategic goals.
+- Long-term planning for private foundations and implementation of strategic goals.

 Abbey graduated first in her class from Marquette University Law School (J.D., summa cum laude, 2016), where she was a comment editor of the Marquette Law Review.
-She obtained her undergraduate degree from Marquette University studying in political science with a minor in economics (B.A., magna cum laud, 2013).
+She obtained her undergraduate degree from Marquette University studying in political science with a minor in economics (B.A., magna cum laude, 2013).

-• Presenter, “Introduction to Terms and Concepts,” 18th Annual Planned Giving Workshop Series, Milwaukee, WI (April 2019)
+- Presenter, “Introduction to Terms and Concepts,” 18th Annual Planned Giving Workshop Series, Milwaukee, WI (April 2019)

 - Presenter, “Charitable Gift Annuities, Gifts of Life Insurance & Gifts of Special Assets,” 17th Annual Planned Giving Workshop Series, Milwaukee, WI (May 2018)

 Abbey is admitted to practice in Wisconsin.
-She is the co-chair of the Milwaukee Association for Women Lawyers Estate Planning Discussion Group.
+She is the former co-chair of the Milwaukee Association for Women Lawyers Estate Planning Discussion Group.